bimspot/xeokit-converter/README.md

 # xeokit-converter

-The image contains all dependencies needed for the [conversion of IFC files][1] into the formats needed to display models in the xeokit viewer.
+The image contains all tools needed for the [conversion of IFC files][1] to the `xkt` format for the xeokit viewer.

 - IfcConvert (IfcOpenShell)
 - COLLADA2GLTF